Communication compliance with Microsoft Teams

 Communication compliance is an insider risk solution in Microsoft 365 that helps minimize communication risks by helping you detect, capture, and act on inappropriate messages in your organization.

-For Microsoft Teams, communication compliance helps identify the following types of inappropriate content in Teams channels or in 1:1 and group chats:
+For Microsoft Teams, communication compliance helps identify the following types of inappropriate content in Teams channels, Private Teams channels, or in 1:1 and group chats:

 - Offensive, profane, and harassing language